warnersports/site/readme.md

-WYSA Public Web Site
+# WYSA Public Web Site

+## Description:

+Landing page for Warner Youth Sports Association of Warner, NH.

+Straight HTML and CSS.
+No JavaScript, static site generator, or other packages (yet).

+See comments in code for how to add/modify sponsors, volunteers, or sports.

+Very much a work-in-progress...

-WORK TO DO:
+## WORK TO DO:

-SMALL FIXES

-- Make external hyperlinks open new window.

-CONTENT
+### CONTENT

+- Update Facebook iframe to current code standards
 - Add photos to home page and sports
 - Add donation button
-- Figure out and add Sign-up to join or leave announce email list
+- Figure out and add "join announce email" link
-- Add links to other sports (Bradford, etc), (Field House)
+- Add links to other sports associations and providers (Bradford, etc), (Field House)
 - Add links to league websites
+- Add photos page, auto-scroll

-DESIGN
+### DESIGN

+- Add more white space to top and bottom of content
-- Refine sponsors and sports
+- Refine sports tiles:
+  - Consistent format and fonts
+  - Add photo frame
 - Make Facebook frame move to sidebar at large screen widths
 - Better nav for mobile (collapsing)
+- Refine fundraising format